 - Cut His Heart Out with a Spoon: Fleetfoot makes a series of bizarre threats in the recap for "Parental Glideance", such as telling Rainbow Dash that she'll "make a suit out of your parents' skin and fuck you while wearing it."

 - The Cynic: DWK and by extension, pretty much the whole cast.
+However, it works to his advantage when he proceeds to tear apart said cynicism in the cast and himself.

 - A Date with Rosie Palms: This is brought up a surprising amount of times by a wide variety of characters.Spike: Why does everyone we know have so many fucking interpersonal problems?